Frequently Asked Questions

 Are there any water or wastewater grants/credits that a resident can apply for?

-Yes, a new credit for residents on guaranteed income supplement (GIS) in the amount of $244 was introduced along with a new one-time credit of $25 for anyone that is registered or registers for pre-authorized payment (PAP) in 2022.
+Yes, a credit for residents on guaranteed income supplement (GIS) in the amount of $244 yearly as well as a one-time credit of $25 for anyone that is registered or registers for pre-authorized payment (PAP) and a one-time credit of $15 for anyone that signs up for e-billing.

 Please call City Hall at 905-835-2900 for assistance in applying.
 We can even send you a paper application.